thomluther/ha-anker-solix/README.md

 ## Optional entity pictures

 If you want to use the optional entity pictures that are shown in the example screenshots in the [INFO](INFO.md), you need to copy the `images` folder from the integration installation path to the `www` folder of your Home Assistant installation configuration folder.
 If you operate a Home Assistant OS device, you can preferably use file management Add Ons such as Studio Code Server or File Explorer to copy this folder after the installation:
-1. Navigate to the `CONFIG` folder of your HA installation (where your configuration.yaml is located)
+1. Navigate to the configuration folder of your HA installation (where your `configuration.yaml` is located, e.g. `/homeassistant`)
 1. Navigate to `custom_components/anker_solix/` folder and copy the `images` subfolder containing the entity pictures
-1. Go back to your `CONFIG` folder and navigate to or create the `www/community/anker_solix` folder structure if not existing
+1. Go back to your configuration folder and navigate to or create the `www/community/anker_solix` folder structure if not existing
 1. Paste the `images` folder into the created `anker_solix` community subfolder

  Once the images are available in `www/community/anker_solix/images/`, they will be picked up when the integration is (re-)creating the entities, like on first creation or re-load of the configuration entry.
 Make sure to reload your HA UI browser window without cache to get the entity pictures displayed correctly.

+**Important:**
+If you just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
+You have to restart your HA instance to have the new `www` folder mapped to `/local` and allow the entity pictures to be displayed.

 ## Integration configuration and usage